When should GPs recommend screening?

 Who is eligible for screening?

-BreastScreen Victoria provides free two-yearly screening mammograms to women who are:
+BreastScreen Victoria provides free two-yearly screening mammograms to women and trans and gender diverse (TGD) people who are:

 What age is screening recommended?